Last Updated on November, 2023 by Edison

 inurl: This operator restricts the search results to pages that contain a specific word in the link.

-For example, inurl:Citrix/MetaframeXP will show you different organisations that are using Citrix Metaframe set up for their remote access.
+For example, inurl:Citrix/MetaframeXP will show you different organizations using Citrix Metaframe set up for their remote access.

-If our target is a website with “.org” “.edu” we use:
+If our target is a website with “.org” or “.edu” we use:

 site: edu|org + inurl:”faculty_login.asp | .php”

 filetype: Followed by a file extension (PDF, DOC, XLS) returns specific files.